Sckaeth/CAH/Iterations/GPT-2/README.md

 ---

 ### AT-3
 I realised I needed to fine-tune the model prior to any RLHF, so I did exactly that.
+A 50/50 data split was also used to train the fine-tuned model and RLHF model separately.

 <b>Reward Accuracy:</b> unchanged, should be 79%-ish as no changes were made. <br>
 <b>LM Performance:</b> far better generation, tends to repeat jokes again and again in the same generation. (reward average, from 100, of -12.856)
-<b> RLHF Performance:</b> TODO
+<b> RLHF Performance:</b> better at producing jokes, but repeated the same punchline across almost every prompt, further reward training to prefer punchlines in a specific context required.  (reward average, from 100, of -12.255)